zifeishan/deepdive_ocr/doc/ocr-model-definition.md

 1. Select a random candidate;
 2. Select candidate with larger 1-gram frequency;
 3. Break ties using 2-gram.
+4. Set all candidates to label "Unknown".

 We can see that 1-gram distant supervision does not preserve order of document.
-To better capture the order, we may use 2-gram or n-gram.
+To better capture the order, we may use n-gram.

 ### Distant Supervision by n-Gram ($n>1$) in Labeled Document